FernandoColman/databse_web_project/README.md

 # databse_web_project
-Final Project for Database Systems Project
+## Final Project for Database Systems Project
+### This program was the final project for UTD CS (course number).
+This program is an nft trading web app allowing users to trade NFT's.
 We have used vscode to run our code.
-Step 1: open a terminal in vscode.
+1. Step 1: open a terminal in vscode.
-Step 2: the dependencies can be fetched using pip freeze >requirements.txt Step 3: open the terminal in folder database_web_project and run the command : python app.py to run the flask app.
+2. Step 2: the dependencies can be installed using pip install < requirements.txt
+3. Step 3: open the terminal in the database_web_project directory and run the command : python app.py to run the flask app.
-Step 4: open a new terminal in the folder database_web_project/db-proj and run the command : npm start You are done !!
+4. Step 4: open a different terminal in the database_web_project/db-proj directory and run the command : npm start